philip-gai/announcement-drafter/README.md

 A 🤖 &nbsp;for drafting new GitHub announcements using pull requests

+Do you use GitHub discussions?
+Do you create announcements for your open-source projects or org team posts?
+How do you get feedback or peer reviews on your post before creating it?

+Now you can:

-1️⃣ &nbsp;Create a pull request to get feedback from your teammates on your discussion post\
+&nbsp;&nbsp;&nbsp;&nbsp;1️⃣ &nbsp;Create a pull request to get feedback from your teammates on your announcement\
-2️⃣ &nbsp;Merge the pull request and the discussion automatically gets created in whatever repository or team you want!
+&nbsp;&nbsp;&nbsp;&nbsp;2️⃣ &nbsp;Merge the pull request to have your announcement posted!

+You can even use private repos to draft announcements and get feedback privately, and on merge have the announcement created in your public repo.

+No more copy/pasting your post content into Google Docs.
+No more rewriting the markdown.
+Write the markdown once, get feedback and merge 🚀

+Check it out and don't forget to ⭐ !

+## Demo

 ![Demo](docs/assets/demo.gif)

+Demo repo: [announcement-drafter demo]

 ## Quickstart Guide